Skip to main content Skip to footer

 What is a cross-connection and a backflow preventer?

-• Backflow Preventer: A device that allows water to flow in one direction only, preventing contamination from flowing back into the water supply.
+• Backflow Preventer: This is a special device that stops dirty water from flowing backward into the clean water system.

 • Swimming pool fills.

-Why did I receive a water survey from the City?
+Why did I get a water safety survey?

 What happens if I do not fill out the survey?